sup/restumble/README.md

 ## Installation

-Download the files into a directoy, navigate to chrome://extensions and click "Load unpacked extension".
+Download the files into a new folder, navigate to chrome://extensions and click "Load unpacked extension".
 Then select the folder containing these files.